panglesd/slipshow/docs/themes.rst

    none
      Include no theme.

-Here is an example of a frontmatter specifying its theme by giving a path to a css file:
+Here is an example of a frontmatter specifying its theme by giving a path to a CSS file:

 .. code-block:: txt